 is currently being printed and, upon selling out, has the potential to contribute $2,500+ to The Southern Poverty Law Center

 *Secret Gateways (A Leeds/Dunnstown and Beyond Limited Hardcover Box Set) by Jon Padgett and Matthew M. Bartlett

 is currently delayed with an expected early to mid 2020 release

 *Charitable Chapbook #6 The Invention of Ghosts by Gwendolyn Kiste

 (including stories by Poppy Z. Brite, Paul Tremblay, Laird Barron, Livia Llewellyn, Ramsey Campbell, Elizabeth Hand, Gwendolyn Kiste, Matthew M. Bartlett, Nadia Bulkin, S.P.
-Miskowski, Kurt Fawver, and many more) which will contribute all net proceeds to RAICES the wonderful charity helping immigrants and refugees with legal services.
-We currently have a GoFundMe that gives directly to RAICES
+Miskowski, Kurt Fawver, and many more) contributes all net proceeds to RAICES, the wonderful charity helping immigrants and refugees with legal services.
+We have a GoFundMe that gives directly to RAICES

-in which anybody who donates $10 or more will get an early eBook edition of the book as soon as it’s ready.
-Once we receive the contract we’re waiting on, we’ll be heading into pre-production
+in which anybody who donates $10 or more will get an eBook edition of the book and the Kindle edition can be purchased from Amazon

 *Lynne and I are currently reading stories for Best New Weird 2018 edited by Lynne Jamneck and Robert S. Wilson

 is a different kind of monthly digest which will take a deeper look at each story and contributor.
-Weird Whispers will be published for free online and a monthly chapbook edition that will be available for purchase.
+Weird Whispers will be published for free online, and as a monthly digest in eBook and paperback editions with bonus materials.

 *The Bleeding Rainbow: A Spectrum of Weird Fiction edited by Robert S. Wilson and Maxwell Ian Gold